-- It excludes contractors: Ineffective communication plans often overlook contractors and sub-contractors.
-It can lead to misinformation, missing information, or delayed data for various stakeholders.
+- It excludes contractors: Ineffective project communication plans often overlook contractors and sub-contractors.
+It can lead to misinformation, missing information, or delayed data for multiple stakeholders.
 Despite not being official employees, they must still work as a team on a project.

 A Guide to Creating A Reliable Construction Communication Plan

 Start by laying out the stakeholders in the project.
 Take the time to define who needs to be involved in the various communication flows and more importantly, who qualifies as a stakeholder—establishing a hierarchy of sorts.
 It’s about identifying who has sign-off when in the project communication plan.